-The Applicant is proposing four (4) default zones within the Mosaic ODP to accommodate the variety of land uses and housing types, as shown on the attached "Mosaic Development Illustrative."
+The Applicant is proposing four (4) default zones within the Mosaic ODP to accommodate the variety of land uses and housing types proposed in the ODP.
 Proposed deviations from default zone standards are as follows.

-Development Standards for Planned Development Zoning

-The planned development requirements of Section 21.05.040 (f) of the Zoning and Development Code establishes standards for setbacks, open space, fencing/screening, landscaping, and parking in Developments zoned PD;
+Development Standards for Planned Development Zoning The planned development requirements of Section 21.05.040 (f) of the Zoning and Development Code establishes standards for setbacks, open space, fencing/screening, landscaping, and parking in Developments zoned PD;